Suri-Feng/DistributedKVStore/README.md

 The server will start on the specified port number.

 ### Brief Descriptions
+#### A12
+- In A11, a non-blocking primary/backup protocol was used, meaning that for put requests nodes would send responses
+- To ensure ordering of events, timestamps
 #### A11
 - One key would have 4 replica: one primary and three backups.
 The node that a key can be mapped on the consistent hashing ring would be the primary node for a key, and the following three nodes would be the backups for the key.